taeesh1309/RoomateFinderApp/README.md

 # HookieFinder - A roommate Finding App for the Hokies by the Hokies

-This repository contains the source code for the Roommate Finder app, designed to help users find compatible roommates using a machine learning-based matching algorithm.
+This repository contains the source code for the HokieFinder app, designed to help users find compatible roommates using a machine learning-based matching algorithm.

 ## Getting Started